Deck the Halls: How I Decorated My Apartment for Christmas for Under $25

 My apartment is small, so adding just a few festive pieces could make a difference — and keep me from turning into a Scrooge in the meantime.

 A few caveats: My mom sent me a small light-up Christmas tree, and stockings for me and my dog — she didn’t think I was actually going to try to decorate my apartment myself.

 C’mon, Mom, I’m an adult now!
 I can do these things!

 Deciding How to Decorate

-I had no idea what I was doing, so I decided to go to Michael’s, the arts and crafts store, to see what it was selling this year.
+The first time I did this, I had no idea what I was doing, so I decided to go to Michael’s, the arts and crafts store, to see what it was selling.